generalsoftwareinc/DeribitServiceClient/README.md

 ### Team rituals:

 As a team, we have set up a series of tasks that we carry over every day in order to meet the goals agreed on each iteration.
 In our case, the iterations may last from 1 to 3 weeks depending on the project's complexity.
-For this case, we decided to have just two iterations of one week each.
+For this case, we have decided to have just two iterations of one week each.

 &nbsp;

-Each iteration starts with a Planning meeting: The objective of this meeting is to choose the functionalities to implement and clarify the doubts that the project team may have.
-Likewise, it serves to align the client's expectations with the project team’s understanding of the project.
+Each iteration starts with a Planning meeting: The objective of this meeting is to choose the functionalities to implement and clear doubts the doubts that the project team may have.
+Likewise, it helps to align the client's expectations with the team’s understanding of the project.

 &nbsp;